Greystones United A.F.C.

 Greystones United Association Football Club is an Irish football club located in Greystones, County Wicklow.
-It boasts one of the country's largest number of teams in total throughout all age groups.
 The club's teams compete in the Dublin District Schoolboys/girls League (DDSL), Wicklow District Football League (WDFL), and Leinster Senior League (LSL).

 A successor entity to former football clubs Greystones A.F.C. and Greystones United, the club previously qualified for the FAI Cup in 2002, 2011 and 2017.

 History

 Foundation

 Greystones United A.F.C. can trace its origins back to 1923 when a group of local teenagers met in North Beach to form the town's first association football team, Greystones A.F.C.
 Founding members included Tom Quinn, Larry Byrne, Frankie Ward and Henry Lawless, who hosted the meeting.
 By 1924, the club had entered a team into the Dublin Boys Realm League in the Phoenix Park.

 Early years

 Although Greystones A.F.C. would join the Wicklow League in 1947, the club experienced a period of decline in the 1960s.
 However, demand at underage level continued to grow and another club, Greystones United, was founded in 1969.
 Greystones Schoolboys was set up in 1981 by Brendan Walsh and John Dunne and, in 1987, these two clubs merged to form Greystones United F.C.
 Starting with four youth teams playing at Darcy’s Field, the club grew steadily under the leadership of their volunteers and, by 2008, it had ten schoolboy teams in the Wicklow League and a senior team in the Leinster Senior League.